bitjump-io/xedit.app/README.md

 # xedit.app
-Web app to edit, search and diff large files.
+Texteditor in the browser to edit, search and diff files of any size.